shaisachs/the-check/README.md

 ***

 "It's got to be one of the most flexible substances in the world, if you think about it."
 Cousin Augusta sat across from Frankie in the booth, absently stirring a mug of coffee.
 She had walked through the door of the diner only a few minutes ago, and already she was getting on Frankie's nerves.
-Why, though?

 "Look at all the different things you can do with a latte, for starters.
 You know someone out there is just stuffing an entire chocolate bar in their cup just to see what happens."
 Augusta measured a couple of sugar packets into her mug at once as though to emphasize the point.
 "And that's before you think about your savory coffees, with butter or olive oil or who knows what."
 An arch look from Augusta, and Frankie somehow knew what was coming next.
 "It's only a matter of time before someone makes a killing off ketchup coffee.
 What about it, coz?
 Might as well be this place!"